 - Minor (Cleaning, simple filling, etc) - must be over 1 day since the procedure

-- Has been at least 1 hour since last insulin injection (except for insulin pump)
+Insulin Dependent: Controlled and stable (same regimen).
+At least 1 hour since last insulin injection (except for insulin pump)

 - Angina, Arrhythmias (Irregular Heartbeat), Bundle Branch Block, Coronary Artery Disease, Mitral Valve Prolapse/Leaky Valve, Murmurs